This article was originally published on July 14, 2022. It was last updated on November 15, 2022.

 Companies should first have a global pay equity strategy.
 It is important to eliminate disparities to help create a culture of fairness in your organization.
 Companies take a mix of approaches to their overall global pay equity strategy.
 Some undertake multiple country-by-country analyses; others also look at their workforce globally or in cross-country groupings or regional analyses to evaluate consistency across the globe or within a region.

-Syndio’s Workplace Equity Platform and Expert Advisors help companies approach global pay equity in a way that can accommodate both within- and between-country analyses.
+Syndio’s Workplace Equity Platform and team of experts help companies approach global pay equity in a way that can accommodate both within- and between-country analyses.
 We also see some companies start small — prioritizing countries with the most active pay equity legislation and where they have the most employees — then scale their program over time as they refine their processes.

 You also need a global pay reporting strategy.
 Syndio helps our customers analyze and complete pay reports for compliance with many pay reporting requirements around the globe.
 Have 250 employees in the UK?
 Syndio can help!
 How about reporting obligations in Switzerland?
-Or Spain?
-Germany?
+We can help!
 France?
 Syndio can help there, too!
-Syndio’s Expert Advisors actively track and support many global analyses, either within the Syndio platform or provided offline as a custom report run by our team.
+Syndio’s Expert Advisors actively track and support global analyses in several critical jurisdictions, either within the Syndio platform or provided offline as a custom report run by our team.